RoboRyGuy/My-Portfolio/CatPetter9000/README.md

  your username, and it should all work fine.

 I understand this is a lot of work, but I have yet to figure out Visual Studio's Win32 images system.
-Win32 is becoming depceciated, so accurate documentation is slim.
+Win32 is becoming depreciated, so accurate documentation is slim.